-The Gulf Cartel receives fentanyl produced by partner cartels and moves it into the United States.
-34 In connection with those activities, numerous illicit opioid traffickers affiliated with the Gulf Cartel have been convicted in the United States.
-For example, in 2023, an individual operating on behalf of the Gulf Cartel pleaded guilty to international drug trafficking and money laundering conspiracy charges stemming from a large-scale operation involving at least sixteen other participants trafficking six kilograms of fentanyl and other illicit narcotics.
-35
+On February 20, 2025, the Department of State designated the Gulf Cartel as a foreign terrorist organization.
+24 The Gulf Cartel receives fentanyl produced by partner cartels and moves it into the United States.
+25 Illicit opioid traffickers affiliated with the Gulf Cartel have been convicted in the United States.
+For example, in 2023, an individual operating on behalf of the Gulf Cartel pleaded guilty to international drug trafficking and money laundering conspiracy involving the trafficking of six kilograms of fentanyl, along with other illicit narcotics, for which 15 other individuals were also convicted as part of the conspiracy.
+26 In December 2024, the Department of Justice described the Gulf Cartel as "one of Mexico's oldest criminal syndicates, engaging in drug trafficking, violence, human smuggling, and more."
+27